Healthcare Travel Costs Scheme

 The Healthcare Travel Costs Scheme was established across the United Kingdom National Health Service in 1988.
-Patients and their children in receipt of means tested benefits, or on a low income, could get help with the cost of travel to hospital appointments.
-It does not apply to primary care or community services and it does not apply to visitors.
+Patients and their children in receipt of means tested benefits, or on a low income, can get help with the cost of travel to hospital appointments.
+It does not apply to primary care or community services, and it does not apply to visitors.

 History

 The legal basis was the National Health Service (Travelling Expenses and Remission of Charges) Regulations SI no 551 of 1988.
-Before 1988 there was a scheme but there was no statutory basis and the costs incurred were met centrally.
-From 1988 Health Authorities met the cost of expenditure.
-Subsequently costs were transferred to NHS trusts.
+Before 1988, there was a scheme but there was no statutory basis and the costs incurred were met centrally.
+From 1988, Health Authorities met the cost of expenditure.
+Subsequently, costs were transferred to NHS trusts.
 New regulations were introduced by the National Health Service (Travel Expenses and Remission of Charges) Regulations 2003.

 People who qualified for Income Support or Family Credit qualified for payment of full fares.
-Others could apply for remission with a means test based on the Income Support rules.
+Others could apply for remission, with a means test based on the Income Support rules.

 Qualifying benefits

-In 2019 the qualifying benefits are:
+In 2019 the qualifying benefits were: